 Please note the advice in points 1-12 of the section 'Thesis based on a series of publishable works produced during candidature' above.
 Most of this advice is relevant to a thesis based on prior publications.
 The requirement for an Authorship Statement for each co-authored publication (point 5) is also applicable.

 Please also see the Copyright and Licensing section below for further information on your rights and responsibilities as users and creators of information and learning resources.

-Students admitted on this basis are not required to complete compulsory coursework or the Deakin Research Induction training, but must complete the Research Integrity training prior to thesis submission.
+Students admitted on this basis may not be required to complete compulsory coursework or the Deakin Research Induction training but this is at the discretion of the Faculty.
+All students must complete the Research Integrity training prior to thesis submission.

 Theses in the creative arts (visual arts, media arts, performing arts and creative and professional writing) may be presented in one of two forms: a conventional written thesis, or a thesis comprising creative work and a supporting written exegesis.
 In the creative work plus exegesis model, both components are examined.
 Together they need to demonstrate a substantial original contribution to knowledge.

 The purpose of the exegesis is to elucidate the creative work's themes and/or place it in a disciplinary context and/or explore the creative processes involved.
 In the latter case, it may provide guidance to the examiner regarding the sequence of development in the creative work.